OmarKhalil401/Fully-automated-Application-Deployment-CI-CD-Pipeline/README.md

 ## Project Roadmap

-The whole Project's steps are written inside [.circleci folder.](/.circleci/README.md)
+The whole Project's steps are written inside the [.circleci folder.](/.circleci)

 <HR>